 Blogger?
 Turn your list of ideas into a sellable product: One Year Of Blog Content In One Month.
 A lot of bloggers share (sell) their experiences in courses and ebooks.

 Before we come to that: the examples of great passive income ideas I have given are digital, online passive income streams.
 There are other examples, like investing, renting out things, provide loans, etcetera.

 I chose to give you examples of things you can create from behind your computer (or camera) and market them online.
 This is what I like to do myself, and I have done most of the above.

-Passive income takes a lot of work, but if you balance the ingredients money, time, skills, and passion for fitting your lifestyle and resources, that labor can result in a long and frequently recurring pay-out.
+Passive income takes a lot of work, but if you balance the ingredients money, time, skills, and passion for fitting your lifestyle and resources, that labor can result in a prolonged and frequently recurring pay-out.

-And of course, sharing is caring!
+And, of course, sharing is caring!

-Thanks for reading, you are awesome!
+Thanks for reading.
+You are awesome!